-In a survey conducted by Harvard Business School, 94% of respondents reported working more than 50 hours per week — and with so many professionals putting in overtime at the office (and at home), it’s no surprise that burnout frequently rears its head in the workforce.
+In a survey conducted by Harvard Business School, 94% of respondents reported working more than 50 hours per week — and with so many professionals putting in overtime at the office (and at home), it can be hard to achieve work-life balance.

 If stress from work is left to build, it can eventually creep into home life and quickly snowball out of control.
 Productivity suffers as stress peaks.
 When not carefully managed, everything from work performance to personal relationships and overall health can suffer.
 Chronic stress weakens the immune system, leading to more sick days and an ongoing game of catch-up, and studies suggest it can even double the risk of a heart attack.